berenger-eu/tbfmm/README.md

 In TBFMM, the kernels must have a specific interface with different methods where the type of the parameters is strict.
 However, we recommended to use template to facilitate the implementation of a kernel.
 More precisely, the data types given to the tree (`TbfTree`) could be used directly in the prototype of the kernel, but we advise to use template instead and to create generic kernels.
 For instance, if one set the multipole part of the cell as being of type `X`, it is clear that `X` will be passed to the P2M/M2M/M2L when the FMM algorithm will be executed.
 But it is better to use a template to accept `X` as parameter, such that future modifications will not impact the methods' prototypes.

+The kernel never access the tree directly, instead the kernel is called by the algorithm with parts of the tree (cells or leaves).
+Consequently, the kernel has nothing, in its prototypes or attributes, that is related to the tree.

 A kernel should have the following methods:
 - a copy constructor.
 This is mandatory only for parallel FMM algorithms, because these algorithms will copy the kernel to have one kernel object per thread.
 This guarantees that each kernel is called by only one thread, thus if the kernel modifies some of its attributes in its methods, this will still be valid (and will not require any exclusion mechanism).
 On the other hand, the users should consider optimizing in the creation and copy of their kernels.
-For example, if the kernel need a matrix that takes time to be initialized, instead of recomputing it, it could faster to copy it in the copy constructor.
+For example, if the kernel need a matrix that takes time to be initialized, instead of recomputing it, it could be faster to copy it in the copy constructor.
 One could even use a shared pointer to have all the kernels using the same matrix (if the matrix is used in read only inside the methods).
-In such case, it is not needed to protect the smart pointer when it is duplicated because the kernels are created one after the other by the parallel algorithms.
+In such case, it is not needed to protect the smart pointer with a mutex when it is duplicated because the kernels are created one after the other sequentially by the parallel algorithms.

 - a P2M, which takes particles (one leaf) as input and one cell as output.
 The prototype is as follows: